 “I want more milk”

+How to PromptFiguring out the how of language prompting is probably why you are here so let's dive in!
 When figuring out how to prompt language, you need to know how many words does your child use at a time without any help.
 Keep your child's MLU in mind so that giving her a realistic challenge and providing appropriate scaffolding.

 How Much Help?

 |Say one word at a time||“I”…. “want”…. “milk”|

 |Say a few words at a time||“I want”….. “more milk”|

 An example of prompting where you're saying one word at a time: You: "I" child repeats "I" You: "want" child repeats "want" You: "milk" child repeats "milk" You: "I want milk" then give the child milk

 Close the Auditory LoopAfter you've finished helping your child say the whole phrase, repeat the complete phrase back just like you would normally say it.
 You're setting the example of how to really say the phrase.
 This is a big part of prompting language so don't forget to close the auditory loop!
 Remember how the goal is to help the child develop language that's similar to that of her peers?
 Closing the auditory loop gives that example of how her peers are talking and what you are trying to help her do on her own.

 How to Decrease PromptingWhen your child has mastered one stage, move on to the next step.
 You may start with 'feeding' individual words to your child, but the goal is for your child to communicate independently with the MLU typical for their age.
 Continue to challenge your child and if your child is having a lot of difficulty and is frustrated then go back a step and provide more support with the language prompting.